DavidMorano/system/src/libdam/rcmds/README.txt

 RCMDS

-Thses functions are all related to the old Berkley r-cmds family of remote network access APIs.
+These functions are all related to the old Berkeley r-cmds family of remote network access APIs.